mohamedalysayed/SplashFOAM/README.md

 - **Automated Dependency Installation**: The script checks for required packages and installs them if missing, including OpenFOAM, FreeCAD, Gmsh, and more.
 - **WSL Compatibility**: Special considerations for users running SplashFOAM on Windows Subsystem for Linux (WSL), including setting up display configurations.

-Whether you are running Ubuntu natively, through VirtualBox, or WSL, you must execute the `Ubuntu_MEL.sh` script prior to launching SplashFOAM.
+Whether you are running Ubuntu natively, through VirtualBox, or WSL, you must execute the `Ubuntu_MEL.sh` script before launching SplashFOAM.

 Currently, SplashFOAM is supported on **Ubuntu** (recommended to run on **22.04.5 LTS**).